top of page

 Interactive map of current geoengineering projects around the world

-Nanotechnology in farming (including organic farming)
+Nanotechnology In Farming (including organic farming)

 Nanofarming, precision farming, smart farming, plant nanobionics, and other such trends all incorporate the use of nanotechnology, including “organic” farming:

-Tower gardens:
+Tower Gardens:

 This is one way it enters your body.
 Nanoparticles can breach the blood-brain barrier.

-Nanotechnology in food packaging:
+Nanotechnology in Food Packaging:

 “This study shows that a fraction of pharmaceutical/food grade titanium dioxide is absorbed systemically by humans following ingestion…In summary, we show here that a portion of ingested pharmaceutical and food grade TiO2, to which humans are very frequently orally exposed, is directly absorbed, as particles, into the blood stream of healthy volunteers.”